Created to serve, battling to love…

-Zachem’zen is known in the slave pens as “the beast.”
+Zachem’zen is known in the slave pens as The Beast.
 A brawler of planetary renown, he’s never been beaten.
-But then, his kind were designed to be stronger than the strongest in the System.
-A Creation on the run from peacemakers, he trusted the wrong people and wound up a slave on Colony6.
-He’s never been happy, but he’s been content to bide his escape.
+Created to serve, he’s doomed to be killed on sight, his kind not permitted to live.
+Tricked into slave labor on Colony6, he fights and endures, content to bide his escape.
 Until a new slave rocks his world.

-Tarn’s dominant desire makes him hungry for more.
+Tarn has a job to do that doesn’t involve falling for a beast.
+Except Zachem’s natural submissiveness calls to Tarn’s dominance.
 The passion between them burns hot, but Zachem has no intention of being anyone’s slave for much longer.
 The commanding Tarn, however, has other ideas.

 - Release Date: October 19, 2009